zemogle/chemevol/README.md

 make_sfe_sfh.py shows how to create SFE/SFH files with some examples.
 Any changes to the star formation history or the inflow rates will be made here.

+There is also a log file that lists the warnings.
+These are warnings about corrections made during the model calculations.
+Actual errors or failures of the code will still cause the code to crash and give an appropriate error message.

 **.sfe   star formation efficiency files, as defined in De Vis et al. (2020) **.sfh   star formation history files, as defined in De Vis et al. (2017) **.dat 	 some example models